Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Introduction

-Estimators of variability based on NGS data should take into account the relative high probability of sequence error in order to not overestimate the number of variants detected.
-The sequence redundancy at a given position is fundamental for eliminating sequence errors but also for detecting homozygote or heterozygote positions in diploid individuals.
-NGS estimators for estimating variability were first proposed by Lynch \cite{lynch2008estimation} for a single diploid individual using the sequence error rate and the number of reads observed at each variant.
-Also Hellmann et al. \cite{hellmann2008population} and Jiang et al. \cite{jiang} proposed Watterson estimators for multiple individuals considering the combinatorics of having reads from different individuals and homologous chromosomes.
-Later, Futschik and Schl\"otterer \cite{Futschik:2010fk} and Ferretti et al. \cite{ferretti2013} developed variability estimators for pooled sample data using a Method of Moments (MM) and a Maximum Composite Likelihood (MCL) methods, respectively.
-We observe that for an analysis of a single diploid individual, they all reduce to the same estimator except for \cite{Futschik:2010fk}.
-In this work, the relations between these estimators are studied and new Watterson estimators for other kinds of NGS data are developed, as for example the case of trios or autopolyploids.
+Estimators of variability based on NGS data should take into account the relatively high probability of sequencing errors in order not to overestimate the number of variants.
+Sequence redundancy at a given position is fundamental for detecting and removing errors but also for detecting correctly homozygote or heterozygote positions in diploid individuals.
+NGS estimators of variability were first proposed by Lynch \cite{lynch2008estimation} for a single diploid individual using the sequence error rate and the number of reads observed at each variant.
+Hellmann et al. \cite{hellmann2008population} and Jiang et al. \cite{jiang} proposed Watterson estimators for multiple individuals taking into account the combinatorics of reads from different individuals and homologous chromosomes.
+Later, Futschik and Schl\"otterer \cite{Futschik:2010fk} and Ferretti et al. \cite{ferretti2013} developed variability estimators for pooled sample data using Method of Moments (MM) and Maximum Composite Likelihood (MCL) methods, respectively.
+We observe that for the analysis of a single diploid individual, they all reduce to the same estimator except for \cite{Futschik:2010fk} (the differences between this estimator and the MCL have been detailed in \cite{ferretti2013}).
+In this work, we study the relations between these estimators and present a common framework for estimators of variability.
+We develop new Watterson estimators for other kinds of NGS data, like trios or autopolyploids.